-Figure 1 below shows the modular, all-within-the-blade-chassis VDI building block architecture for 1,000 Standard user desktops for XenDesktop-based environments with 12 PowerEdge M620 servers, four MXL switches, and two EqualLogic PS-M4110XS blade arrays.
+Figure 1 below shows the 1,000 standard user VDI architecture for XenDesktop-based environments with 12 PowerEdge M620 servers, four MXL switches, one PS4210XS hybrid array for virtual desktops and one PS6110E array for user data.
 Out of the 12 blade servers, 10 were used to host virtual desktop virtual machines (VMs), and the remaining two were used for hosting infrastructure VMs.
 Information about how this reference architecture was developed ensuring the optimal utilization across the servers, switches, and storage arrays is detailed in the rest of this paper.